-In 1502 the Sultan Bayezid II called "the Wise" sent to the Renaissance world the equivalent of a public tender for the design of a bridge connecting Istanbul with nearby Galata (today it is part of the metropolis).
+In 1502 the Sultan Bayezid II known as “the Wise” he sent to the Renaissance world the equivalent of a public tender for the design of a bridge that would connect Istanbul with nearby Galata (today it is part of the metropolis).

-Leonardo da Vinci, artist and inventor already at the height of his success, came up with the incredible design of a bridge which he took care to illustrate to the Sultan in a letter that also contained some sketches of the construction.
+Leonardo da Vinci, an artist and inventor already at the height of his success, came up with the incredible design of a bridge which he took care to illustrate to the Sultan in a letter which also contained some sketches of the construction.

-Unfortunately, the order was entrusted to others: a pity, it would have been the longest bridge of the time, and by far the most futuristic.
+Unfortunately the order was entrusted to others: too bad, it would have been the longest bridge of the time, and by far the most futuristic.

 More than 500 years after Leonardo's death, MIT has recovered those drawings and started studying them.